codefresh-io/docs.codefresh.io/_docs/administration/pipeline-execution-context.md

 {% endraw %}
 {% endhighlight %}

-You can use the cf_export option for the following steps if needed.
+You can use cf_export instead of export to make CF_API_KEY available for the following steps if needed.